SaraMolas/ARENA3.0-course/README.md

 ├── Chapter0/
 │   ├── notes/                # Summaries and key takeaways from Chapter 0.
 │   ├── exercises/            # Completed exercises and code snippets.
-│   ├── environment_setup.md  # Guide to setting up tools and libraries.
 ├── Chapter1/
 │   ├── notes/                # Summaries and key takeaways from Chapter 1.
 │   ├── experiments/          # Code and results for interpretability experiments.